Together, we fundraise to provide comfort, care and dignity to patients and families at a most vulnerable time.

 We vary in size and scale, from those with hospice facilities including an in-patient unit to Specialist Palliative Homecare services where nurses visit patients in their own homes from an acute hospital.
 Together for Hospice exists to support and enable these frontline services to fundraise collectively at a national level.

-Our national fundraising campaigns, Hospice Sunflower Days and Hospice Coffee Morning Together with Bewley’s have been raising funds in local communities across Ireland for almost 30 years and every euro raised locally stays locally.
+Our national fundraising campaigns, Hospice Sunflower Days and Bewley’s Big Coffee Morning Social for Hospice have been raising funds in local communities across Ireland for almost 30 years and every euro raised locally stays locally.

 In 2019, with your incredible on-going support, we raised over €2.8 million in funding and over the last 29 years we have raised over €55 million.
 Funds raised have contributed toward significant developments in the hospice sector, most recently with new hospice buildings completed in

-Mayo and Waterford in 2019, a hospice in Wicklow due to open in 2020, and a hospice build beginning in Roscommon in 2020.
+Mayo and Waterford in 2019, in Wicklow in 2020 and Roscommon in 2021.
 These developments are testament to the on-going support of local communities for the National Hospice Movement.

 About Hospice Care